|

 Looking down the Camarillo Springs Trail from the Conejo Mountain Road (right).

-Description: The trail starts as a abandoned road at the east end of Lada Avenue in Camarillo Springs. just south of the 101 freeway near the bottom of the Conejo Grade.
+Description: The trail starts as a abandoned road at the east end of Lada Avenue in Camarillo Springs, just south of the 101 freeway near the bottom of the Conejo Grade.
 There is a gate and signs warning people to keep out, but it's easy to go around.
-The old pavement end after 0.4 miles where it becomes a singletrack (see photo at right, taken from the top) and is steeper and rocky, but pretty firm for the most part.
+The old pavement ends after 0.4 miles where it becomes a singletrack (see photo at right, taken from the top) and is steeper and rocky, but pretty firm for the most part.
 The singletrack becomes too steep to ride up, but it's not too steep to ride down.

 The vegetation in this area is more diverse than is usually found.
 There is a lot of fennel right next to cactus and succulents.

-Download the GPS track
+Download the GPS track to help you find your way.

 Length (miles) |